 Scope of Work

-Through this RFP, NAFED intends to select Franchisee Partner across Delhi NCR for opening stores and Cafes under NAFED Brand wherein, space for opening such stores may be provided by Indian Oil Corporation Limited (IOCL) in an open container format(with washroom space) or any other space provided by NAFED.
+Through this RFP, NAFED intends to select Franchisee Partner across Uttar Pradesh for opening stores and Cafes under NAFED Brand wherein, space for opening such stores may be provided by Indian Oil Corporation Limited (IOCL) in an open container format(with washroom space) or any other space provided by NAFED.
 A list of tentative locations offered by IOCL is at Annexure-XII

 Franchisee Partners operating franchisee stores can continue their operations if they match the Terms and Conditions of the highest bidder discovered through the current RFP.
 While applying afresh, they are required to submit an undertaking stating that existing empanelment shall be terminated if they are selected as per the terms and conditions of this RFP, and they will have to fulfill all contractual obligations of current RFP or as decided.